Xiao-Chenguang/ZotMeta-cs/README.md

-# ZotMeta: Metadata update tool
+# ZotMeta+cs: Metadata update tool extended for CS conference papers
 ZotMeta is a Zotero plugin to update articles(based on doi) and books(based on isbn) metadata.

 # Credits